-More Interesting “Facts” About Russia Posted by Jenya on Nov 11, 2015 in Culture, General reference article, History, Russian humor, Russian life, Soviet Union, The Russian Emotion, when in Russia
+More Interesting “Facts” About Russia Posted by Jenya on Nov 11, 2015 in Culture, History, Russian life, Soviet Union, when in Russia

 As I was researching facts about Russia that I could write a blog about, I came across some more interesting and funny ones.
 These strange Russian “facts” were more entertaining and write about; hope they are entertaining to read as well.